Contains definitions of words and acronyms used throughout the Capital Funding Guide.

 Local Investment Plans

-Plans created by Local Authorities following engagement with the Agency.
-Full details are available on the Agency website.
+Plans created by Local Authorities following engagement with Homes England.
+Full details are available on the Homes England website.

 Low Cost Home Ownership

 Former term for Affordable Home Ownership.

 Major Repairs Works

 Works, other than improvements or cyclical maintenance, to a dwelling owned by a provider in order to ensure the continued habitability of the dwelling.
 Part of the Miscellaneous Works category.

 A formal valuation method set out in the RICS’s Red Book.

 The central government department responsible for housing policy and Homes England’s sponsor.